News and Commentary

 Risk Tolerance and Allocation

 As is often the case, an investor’s risk tolerance tends to decline at or during retirement.
 However, risk may mean different things, both emotionally and financially, to different people.
-For some, risk may translate to losing money or experiencing market fluctuations.
-For others, risk may mean having inflation eat away at their purchasing power or it may mean outliving their money or even spending too little during retirement.
-The important thing to think about is that when an investor reduces one risk (i.e., market risk), he or she is likely to increase another (i.e. inflation risk).
-A review of these factors can help investors frame what is important to them and may be used as a guide to help them develop an appropriate investment allocation that meets their risk tolerance.
+For some, the risk may translate to losing money or experiencing market fluctuations.
+For others, risk may mean having inflation eat away at their purchasing power, outliving their money, or even spending too little during retirement.
+It is important to consider that when an investor reduces one risk (i.e., market risk), they are likely to increase another (i.e., inflation risk).
+Reviewing these factors can help investors frame what is important to them and may be used as a guide to help them develop an appropriate investment allocation that meets their risk tolerance.

 Countless studies suggest that a 3 to 4 percent annual withdrawal rate from investment assets can provide the average retiree with a reasonably high chance of successfully maintaining assets throughout a 25-year retirement[1].
 However, for the past 15 years, interest rates have been at extremely low levels, making a blended return more dependent on stock market performance and increased risk.
 The current environment of higher rates may be a window to generate a return from fixed-income investments that have not existed for over a decade.
 The trade-off to this is the potential for prolonged inflation.